 The purpose of the National Fall Prevention Stand-Down is to raise awareness of preventing fall hazards in construction.
-Fatalities caused by falls from elevation continue to be a leading cause of death for construction workers, accounting for 291 of the 828 construction fatalities recorded in 2013.
+Fatalities caused by falls from elevation continue to be a leading cause of death for construction workers, accounting for 337 of the 874 construction fatalities recorded in 2014 (BLS preliminary data).
 Those deaths were preventable.
 Fall prevention safety standards were among the top 10 most frequently cited OSHA standards, during fiscal year 2014.

-Last year's Stand-Down was a tremendous success, reaching more than 1 million workers.
-This year, OSHA's goal is for more than 20,000 Stand-Downs involving more than 3 million workers to take place from May 4-15, 2015.
-If we meet this goal, we will have touched almost 4 out of 10 construction workers in the country.
+Last year's Stand-Down was a tremendous success, reaching more than 2.5 million workers.
+This year, OSHA's goal is to reach 5 million workers.
+If we meet this goal, we will have touched more than half of the construction workers in the country.

 Anyone who wants to prevent falls in the workplace can participate in the Stand-Down.
-Last year, participants included commercial construction companies of all sizes, residential construction contractors, sub - and independent contractors, highway construction companies, general industry employers, the U.S. Military, other government participants, unions, employer's trade associations, institutes, worker interest organizations, and safety equipment manufacturers.
+In past years, participants included commercial construction companies of all sizes, residential construction contractors, sub- and independent contractors, highway construction companies, general industry employers, the U.S. Military, other government participants, unions, employer's trade associations, institutes, worker interest organizations, and safety equipment manufacturers.

 A Safety Stand-Down is a voluntary event for employers to talk directly to employees about safety.
 This Stand-Down focuses on "Fall Hazards" and reinforcing the importance of "Fall Prevention".

 Companies can conduct a Safety Stand-Down by taking a break to have a toolbox talk or another safety activity such as conducting safety equipment inspections, developing rescue plans, or discussing job specific hazards.
-Managers are encouraged to plan a stand-down that works best for their workplace anytime during the May 4-15, 2015.
-See Suggestions to Prepare for a Successful "Stand-Down" and Highlights from the 2014 Stand-Down.
+Managers are encouraged to plan a stand-down that works best for their workplace anytime during the May 2-6, 2016.
+See Suggestions to Prepare for a Successful "Stand-Down" and Highlights from the Previous Stand-Downs.
 OSHA also hosts an Events page with events that are free and open to the public to help employers and workers find events in your area.

 If you want to share information with OSHA on your Safety Stand-Down, Fall Prevention Programs or suggestions on how we can improve future initiatives like this, please send your email to firstname.lastname@example.org.
 If you plan to host a free event that is open to the public, see OSHA's Events page for more information and to contact your Regional Stand-Down Coordinator.